 At this time of the day one could see a lot of water birds near the shore.
 After the brief sunny spell at sunrise, clouds had started to gather.
 The tall trees that you see in this photo were full of birds, but in the gloomy light they were difficult to photograph.
 Among the common birds of the Andaman is a lovely red-collared dove.
 With its red sandstone coloured body, it looks exactly like the doves one sees in the forts and palaces of north India.
 But when it turns a profile to you, the bright red band of feathers circling its neck can be seen easily.
 There were flocks of them fluttering about in the landward bushes.
 This was our first view of these lovely birds.

 Ethnic Bengalis and Tamils predominate on the islands, and everyone seems to speak Hindi as a matter of course.
 In the middle of a small collection of buildings we stopped to look at kingfishers.
 A single-roomed building seemed to serve as a school.
-There was a bustle of children who came out to look at us; probably their teacher had not arrived in class yet.
 After I took the photo above, the porch boiled over with children waving at us.
+Probably their teacher had not arrived in class yet and a stranger is always good entertainment.
 It was close to the new year, but the sign you can see is a little out of date.
 Later we saw much larger schools on the islands.
 I’m not sure whether this is a government school or private.
 Unfortunately we never came back along the road to see whether the sign was updated.

 On the descent into the airport at Port Blair I looked out at an unfamiliar town and got a quick impression of lots of wetlands around it (see the featured photo).
 The Andaman islands are closer to Thailand than to India, but remain on Indian time.
 As a result, the sun sets by 5:30 in December.
 The Family and I did not want to lose this first afternoon on the islands.
 Shaktivel had promised to meet us at the airport so that we could go birding immediately.
 It turned out that he’d planned to take us to the wetlands I saw from the air.
 This is called Sippighat.